google/WebFundamentals/src/content/en/tools/chrome-devtools/workspaces/index.md

 ### Set up the demo {: #demo }

-1. [Open the demo](https://glitch.com/edit/#!/remix/workspaces){:.external}.
+1. <a href="https://glitch.com/edit/#!/remix/workspaces" class="external gc-analytics-event"
+   data-category="DevTools" data-label="Workspaces / Opened Demo" data-value="1">Open the
+   demo</a>.
 In the top-left of the editor, there is a randomly-generated project name.

      <figure>
        <img src="imgs/glitch.png"